Kuan-Liu/Kuan-Liu.github.io/city.md

 ## (1) Estimated temporal R0 and daily new cases for Monteregie, Montreal, Toronto and Peel health regions

-Table: Estimated temporal R0 and daily new cases for Monteregie, Montreal, Toronto and Peel health regions as of  Jan 12, 2021
+Table: Estimated temporal R0 and daily new cases for Monteregie, Montreal, Toronto and Peel health regions as of  May 12, 2021

 |    City    | New confirmed cases by infection date | Expected change in daily cases | Effective reproduction no. |
 |:----------:|:-------------------------------------:|:------------------------------:|:--------------------------:|